top of page

 It all happened so fast.

-And all this was after I moved to Florida to win back the love of my life, Noel Sheffield, who was the star of my first novel HEDGED which was supposed to be a movie; hence my eighteen year stint in LA, only for that to fall apart, and then Covid happened, and my life went off the rails.
+And all this was after I moved to Florida to win back the love of my life, Noel Sheffield, who was the star of my first novel/movie HEDGED; hence my eighteen year stint in LA, only for that to fall apart, and then Covid happened, and my life went off the rails.

 The South isn’t for me, and I found Florida to be even worse.

-My last job was delivering pizzas on the island, but since I didn’t like the cleaning of the kitchen (yes, that was part of the job,) and I couldn’t fold the pizza boxes fast enough due to terrible arthritis in my fingers, I was fired.
+My last job was delivering pizzas, but since I didn’t like the cleaning of the kitchen (yes, that was part of the job), and I couldn’t fold the pizza boxes fast enough due to terrible arthritis in my fingers, I was fired.

-It was a long fall from grace after rising to a Senior Vice President at a top Wall Street firm selling equities to hedge funds in my thirties.
+It was a long fall from grace after rising to a Senior Vice President at a top Wall Street firm selling equities to hedge funds in my twenties and thirties.

 When I filed for disability, that seemed like a lot of money.
 But when you’re living on it, it’s an entirely different story.